aracpyon/cat-chaser/README.md

 # Cat Chaser

 ## Background and Overview
-**Cat Chaser** is an user-interative game in which user becomes a mouse and avoids getting caught by cats and their paws.
+**Cat Chaser** is an interative game in which user becomes a mouse and avoids getting caught by cats and their paws.

 ## Functionality and MVPs
 In **Cat Chaser**,